IfcOpenShell/IfcOpenShell/win/readme.txt

 %1, or alternatively if more parameters are provided, %* is passed for the CMake inkovation.
 If no %1 is provided, the same default value as above is used.
 This batch script will create a folder of form build-vs<VERSION>-<ARCHITECTURE> which will contain the solution and project files for Visual Studio.
+IMPORTANT: If you wish to use any library from a custom location, modify the paths in run-cmake.bat accordingly.

 All of the dependencies are build as static libraries against the static run-time allowing the developer to effortlessly deploy standalone binaries.

 You can now build the project using the IfcOpenShell.sln file in the build folder.
 Build the INSTALL project if wanted.
-The project will installed to installed-vs<VERSION>-<ARCHITECTURE> folder in the project's root folder and the required IfcOpenShell-Python parts are deployed to the Python's Lib folder.
+The project will installed to installed-vs<VERSION>-<ARCHITECTURE> folder in the project's root folder and the required IfcOpenShell-Python parts are deployed to the <PYTHONPATH>\Lib\site-packages folder.

 == Directory Structure ==